-OFCA Approval is based on two schemes: on one hand, the Compulsory Certification (CCS), which covers products such as Citizen Band, Aeronautical Mobile Radio, etc. And on the other hand, the Voluntary Certification Scope (VCS), which includes cellular Mobile equipment, Short Range Devices (SDR), etc. Equipment under the VCS can be marketed or used in Hong Kong without a valid certification that demonstrates its compliance with the relevant technical specifications.
+OFCA Approval is based on two schemes: the first is the Compulsory Certification (CCS), which covers products such as Citizen Band and Aeronautical Mobile Radio.
+The second is the Voluntary Certification Scope (VCS), which includes cellular Mobile equipment, Short Range Devices (SDR), and so on.
+Equipment under the VCS can be marketed or used in Hong Kong without a valid certification that demonstrates its compliance with the relevant technical specifications.
 However, manufacturers, suppliers and dealers must ensure that their equipment complies with the relevant technical specifications even if they do not apply for the certification.

 In order to obtain the OFCA Approval, applicants need to apply to a Recognized CB, and all testing activities must take place at an Accredited ISO17025 Lab according to the OFCA Standards.
 The average lead time for obtaining the OFCA Approval is 8 weeks.

 Product labelling according to the OFCA requirements is voluntary.
-Manufacturers, suppliers and dealers are encouraged to place labels on their certified equipment for consumer guidance.
+However, manufacturers, suppliers and dealers are encouraged to place labels on their certified equipment for consumer guidance.

-A label shall be issued as seen below and can be placed on equipment that has been certified by a CB in compliance with the prescribed specifications:
+A label can be issued as seen below and be placed on equipment that has been certified by a CB in compliance with the prescribed specifications: